In this article, we will explore how maintenance, repair and operations/overhaul (MRO) can benefit from digital

 In Corrective Maintenance, machinery and equipment are repaired after a breakdown.
 Since unplanned maintenance isn’t planned—and may even constitute an emergency—there is no way to know if, when, or where this will happen.
 An emergency stoppage can bring the production line to a grinding halt.
 If required parts aren’t unhanded or have become obsolete, that stoppage time can be drawn out by hours, days, or even weeks.

 Technologies have since emerged that not only make plant maintenance more efficient but also enable the ability to perform Predictive Maintenance.
-In Predictive Maintenance, data gathered from monitoring equipment performance allows management to identify trends, and thereby are able to predict when machines will likely to fail or break.
+In Predictive Maintenance, data gathered from monitoring equipment performance allows management to identify trends, and thereby are able to predict when machines will be likely to fail or break.